Looking for something specific? Skip ahead:

 - If the petition was marked as spam by admins, information about the petition will be sent back to Akismet.
 This information will be used to refine the spam filter.
 Because the filter changes based on admin actions it is very important that admins only use the spam designation for actual spam petitions.
 Spam petitions will commonly include links to buy prescription drugs or download movies illegally.
 If the petition is just a bad petition, please use a different moderation status, like inappropriate.
 If the spam moderation status is used for non-spam petitions, it becomes more likely that petitions will be falsely marked as spam.

 - If the user has already had two petitions marked as spam, their account will be locked when the third petition is marked as spam.
 These users will not be able to log into their account or create additional petitions.
-Admins can view a list of locked users.

 When should I mark a petition as spam?